The equatorial motion of the charged test particles in Kerr-Newman-Taub-NUT spacetime: Introduction

-Organisation of the paper is as follows: In section 2, we provide an introduction to Kerr-Newman-Taub-NUT spacetime.
-In section 3, we obtain the governing equations of equatorial motion of the charged test particles.
-In section 4, we make a comprehensive analysis of possible orbit types.
-In section 5, we present a detailed investigation of equatorial circular orbits while discussing the stability of such orbits.
-In section 6, we provide a complete discussion of possible orbit configurations over the equatorial plane while also giving some sample plots for the possible orbit types.
-In the same section, we further examine the conditions for the existence of bound orbit in the region where the radial distance lies outside the outer singularity of the spacetime.
+Organisation of the paper is as follows: In Section 2, we provide an introduction to KNTN spacetime.
+In Section 3, we obtain the governing equations of equatorial motion of the charged test particles.
+In Section 4, we make a comprehensive analysis of possible orbit types.
+In the same section, we examine the conditions for the existence of equatorial bound orbits in causality-preserving region and existence of circular orbits.
 Moreover, the Newtonian limit of the equatorial orbits are discussed while investigating the physical effect of the NUT parameter on the Newtonian orbits as well.
-In Appendix, we present the analytic solutions of the equatorial orbits while also calculating the perihelion shift for an equatorial bound orbit.
+In Section 5, we present the exact analytic solutions of the equatorial orbits while also calculating the perihelion shift for an equatorial bound orbit.
 We end up with some comments and conclusions.